 What Would Be Helpful For Children Who Witnesses A Bullying Incident?

 Below are some helpful suggestions to encourage bystanders in a positive way:

 - Don’t encourage the bullying by laughing, clapping, or joining in.

 - Care.
 Try to put yourself in the target’s shoes.
-Imagine how he/she must be feeling.
+Imagine how he/she/they must be feeling.

-- Include him/her in your activity or group.
+- Include them in your activity or group.

 - Whenever necessary, get help from someone you trust.
 Tell an adult who will take your concerns seriously and keep your confidentiality in the reporting process to protect you from risk of retaliation by the child who is bullying others.

 - Report online bullying to the service provider or through the social network’s reporting system.